top of page

 • Actors of any genders, sizes, abilities/disabilities, and other identities are invited to audition for these roles.

 • All roles are paid and non-union.
-Stipends for Bartholomew, Maxwell and Tony are $590.
-Stipends for Antoine, Charles and Tony are $500
+All stipends are $590.

 Audition Sides